soccin/Compgen2016_VariantCalling/Labs/2_Mapping/exercises/1_DNAMapping.md

 	  - Bowtie: XG, XM, XN, XO, XS
   You should learn what those they mean and while there is no point memorizing them you should be able to know how to find the meanings of them when needed

+- If you have time: __wrap__ the commands with `Bash` scripts.
+STAR is a prime candiate for this as it has a complex command line and writes lots of files as output so you really one to create a new directory for each STAR run.

 ### Data set 2: paired end data set